makovalab-psu/nonB-RegVar/ReadMe.md

-This repository contains the computational scripts used in the manuscript "Non-B DNA: A major contributor to small- and large-scale variation in nucleotide substitution frequencies across the genome" by Guiblet, Cremona, et al.
+This repository contains the computational scripts used in the manuscript "**Non-B DNA: A major contributor to small- and large-scale variation in nucleotide substitution frequencies across the genome**" by Guiblet, Cremona, et al.

 - Supplementary Code 1 contains the scripts used for the large-scale analysis.